Giving Prescription Medication to Your Child

-Before leaving the pharmacy, check the medicine itself.
+Before leaving the pharmacy, check the medication itself.
 Does the type of medicine (liquid or tablet) match what the doctor talked about?
-If it is a tablet, does the size and color look correct?
 If you are unsure, check with the pharmacist.
 While the pharmacy staff takes steps to avoid medication mistakes, they do occur on rare occasions.
 It is better to ask if you have any doubts.

 Giving the Right Dose

-Again, read the label carefully to find out how much medicine to give your child and when to give it.
+Again, read the label carefully to find out how much medication to give your child and when to give it.